HomeLatest NewsIndustryTwitter eyes bigger market pie, top-up tech team in India for products innovation

 Preferred Source of Google

-Eyeing wider reach across India, global social media giant has announced to further expand its teams under new CEO Parag Agrawal.
-The company which has so far seen its tech team in India swell to over 150 per cent during times, now plans to build more products locally and take those to the world.
+Eyeing wider reach across India, social media giant has announced to further expand its teams under new CEO Parag Agrawal.
+The company which has so far seen its team in India swell to over 150 per cent during Covid times, now plans to build more products locally and take those to the world.

 According to Apurva Dalal, Engineering Site Lead, Twitter India, the micro-blogging platform has ambitious plans for India this year.
 “We are excited about the growth and the opportunities that we’re creating in the country.
 In order to scale our reach and build a service that is truly for Indians and by Indians, we are committed to expanding our technical teams in the country,” Dalal said.